brc-dd/tw-harmony/README.md

 ### Compatibility

-For this to work properly on older browsers, you'll need to add [`@csstools/postcss-oklab-function`](https://github.com/csstools/postcss-plugins/tree/main/plugins/postcss-oklab-function) plugin to your PostCSS config:
+For this to work properly on not-so-modern browsers, you'll need to add [`@csstools/postcss-oklab-function`](https://github.com/csstools/postcss-plugins/tree/main/plugins/postcss-oklab-function) plugin to your PostCSS config:

 ```sh
 npm add -D @csstools/postcss-oklab-function